You’ve earned your yoga teacher certification. Yay!

 Now I’m not talking about belly or snort-laughs every time you say left instead of right or up instead of down.

-But if you say an accidental ackward or funny word (I could write a book about the weird things I’ve said in yoga classes) like ‘shitbones’ instead of ‘sitbones’ (yes, this is one of them) laugh about it!
+But if you say an accidental ackward or funny word (I could write a book about the weird things I’ve said in yoga classes) like ‘shitbones’ instead of ‘sitbones’ laugh about it!

 Take a few seconds to acknowledge the weirdness of that word, laugh about it and then move on.